codingwithgeert/fossil-website/README.md

 - My mentor Juan Monetti who helped and explained me alot.
 - Special thanks to the tutor team of Code Institute to answer all my questions I had during this milestone project.
 - And all the other staff at Code Institute!

+- This website is build for educational purpose.